• Skip to primary navigation

 Ready to get started?
 Let’s dig in…

-Because you can find an RSS feed for pretty much any content, there are a ton of different use cases to import RSS feeds into your WordPress site via plugin:
+Because you can find an RSS feed for pretty much any content, there are a ton of different use cases to import RSS feeds into your WordPress site via a plugin:

-• Create a news aggregator or curate content – create an entire site like Personal Finance Blogs or just add a subsection to your existing site.
+• Create a news aggregator or content hub – create an entire site like Personal Finance Blogs or just add a subsection to your existing site.
 Many people already use custom feeds like Feedzy RSS Feeds, Atom Feeds, and other external RSS feeds.

 • Add related news from your niche – this helps you boost credibility and provides your visitors with content that they’re interested in.
 This helps if you’re a blogger experimenting with auto-blogging.